 When we got to the lookout point we thought might be the secret spot, we realized we were on the wrong side of the big waterfall.
 Backtracking we finally stumbled onto a little dirt path right before you go over the bridge (if you are driving up from entrance 1 like we were).
 We made our way down and eventually found the lookout point!

 Even though it took us forever to actually find the spot (we were determined and it felt a little like a treasure hunt, not even going to lie), IT WAS SO WORTH IT.
 When we got there, a small group was taking photos, but left pretty quickly.
 Then we had the whole lookout to ourselves (unlike the rest of the park).

 For me, that was the moment Plitvice really felt like paradise.
 Away from the crowds and with the stunning views you’d expect to find in paradise (it got me excited, Jesus 😉😂).

 I overheard one of the park attendees saying there is no bad season to visit Plitvice — each one offers something different.
 We went in May over a weekend, and I think it was a great time to go (although fall would probably be stunning).
 It was already getting crowded, so I would avoid peak summer months.
 The park is also open in the winter but certain parts may be closed / inaccessible.

-In the park: there are some little food shacks in the park, but we honestly didn’t even look at prices.
-I’d highly recommend packing a lunch (take a cooler backpack!).
-It’s cheap, easier, and you can eat whenever / wherever you find a nice spot to picnic!
+In the park: There are some little food shacks in the park, but we honestly didn’t even look at prices.
+I’d highly recommend packing a lunch (cooler backpacks are handy here).
+It’s cheap, easy, and you can eat whenever / wherever you find a nice spot to picnic!
 We camped out at the tables by the boat dock for lunch because that’s just how our timing worked, but we saw people eating at various spots around the upper lakes — much more picturesque.